Solapur railway station: History

 The first passenger train in India from Chhatrapati Shivaji Maharaj Terminus in Mumbai to ran on 16 April 1853 on the track laid by the Great Indian Peninsula Railway.
-The GIPR line was extended to in 1854 and then on the south-east side to via Palasdari railway station at the foot of the Western Ghats in 1856.
+The GIPR line was extended to in 1854 and then on the south-east side to via at the foot of the Western Ghats in 1856.
 While construction work was in progress across the Bhor Ghat, GIPR opened to public the – track in 1858.
 The Bhor Ghat incline connecting Palasdari to Khandala was completed in 1862, thereby connecting Mumbai and Pune.

 The Pune–Raichur sector of the Mumbai–Chennai line was opened in stages: the portion from Pune to Barshi Road was opened in 1859, from Barshi Road to Mohol in 1860 and from Mohol to Solapur also in 1860.
 Work on the line from Solapur southwards was begun in 1865 and the line was extended to Raichur in 1871.

 The metre-gauge Solapur–Hubli line was opened in stages.
 The Gadag–Hotgi section was opened in 1884.
 The lines were converted to broad gauge by 2008.

 It is the 19th cleanest station in India (as of 2019) and one of the most beautiful railway stations in India ranked A-1 among 500 main stations in India.